StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

 There are a couple of new concepts here.
 First, it is perfectly legal to bind one function to multiple routes.
 The syntax for doing so is shown in the example above.

 The order you declared the routes does not matter.
-Instead routing is done by certain rules prescribed by werkzeug.
+Instead, routing is done by certain rules prescribed by werkzeug.
 These rules are:

 1. Routes without variables are chosen before routes with variables
 2. Shorter routes are preferred over longer routes

-In the example above, should the user navigate to the first route, ``filename`` is not specified and so the parameter would take on the default value.
+Why bother with two routes?
+In the example above, should the user navigate to the first route, ``filename`` is not specified and so ``filename`` would take on the default value.

 Another new concept is ``<path:filename>``.
-This special format tells Flask to treat the rest of the url as a path; this would usually be the path for a file.
-Otherwise, Flask would split the url into multiple pieces instead of treating it as one value.
+This special format tells Flask to treat the rest of the URL as a path; this would usually be the path for a file.
+Otherwise, Flask would split the URL into multiple pieces instead of treating it as one value.

-Lastly, the ``send_static_file`` instance method of the Flask class (``app``) is new to you.
+Lastly, the ``send_static_file()`` instance method of the Flask class (``app``) is new to you.
 This method allows you to send static files from the static folder to the browser.
-This means that ``filename`` in the example above should be found in the static folder.
+This means that ``filename`` (in the example above) should be found in the static folder.

-Another thing to note is the usage of ``send_static_file`` in files utilizing ``Blueprint``.
+Another thing to note is the usage of ``send_static_file()`` in files utilizing ``Blueprint``.
 In those files, you would use the following format instead:
 ::